Updated: Sep 15

 Keep your coffee, tea and sugar in airtight containers next to your coffee maker and tea kettle to save a few extra steps in the morning.

-Use curtain rods or tower racks to hang things like pots and pans to save drawer or cupboard space.
+If you find drawer or countertop space an issue, an easy fix is to use your walls to help organize.
+Use curtain rods or tower racks to hang essentials like pots and pans to save drawer or cupboard space.
 You'll be able to grab what you need quick.

 4. GET YOUR SPICES IN ORDER

 We can't stress this tip enough.
 Spices are a daily essential and keeping them organized means quicker meals and better use of your spice budget.
 Enough of the mismatched spice cupboard!
 Transfer your spices into mason jars or any other air-tight jars that you're able to stack.
 Just make sure to label them!

 5. MAKE THE MOST OUT OF YOUR CUPBOARDS

 Spend the extra money on risers for your cupboards.
 They allow you to double or even triple your space.
 Once you add that space and functionality, you'll see it was money well spent.

 When you're thinking of what to store in cupboards, consider the layout of your kitchen and how you flow through the space.
 Putting plates, bowls and glasses near the dishwasher helps better the flow of your kitchen and makes you more efficient between tasks.
 Storing spices in a cupboard near the stove make for quick access.
 You get the point.
 Be thoughtful with your layout to make the cooking experience more enjoyable.